 All the many people of Válka came eventually into conflict with one another, vying for power, for honour, for the spreading of their beliefs and the protection of their homes.
 This great land is now a place of conflict.
 Válka is a land of war.

 Válka began in the mind of its artist and creator Brooke Penrose as a way to turn his drawings into a card game.
 The basic concepts of the game (front and backlines, buffs, etc) came about through playtesting with bits of paper with Brooke's children.

 Every card begins as a pen drawing on paper, is scanned and coloured using a specific pallete.
 The art has an antique and other-wordly feel, like something that has fallen through a wormhole from an ancient civilisation.

-Most of the game design was completed in 2021 with amazing help from John de Campos of Terrible Games and Brooke's excellent cadre of D&D buddies.
+The game design was completed with amazing help from John de Campos of Terrible Games and Brooke's excellent cadre of D&D buddies.

 Brooke Penrose is an artist and musician from Melbourne Australia.
 He has been drawing all his life, and has maintained a facination with the weird and esoteric since discovering the work of Norman Lindsay, Brian Froud, Ian Miller, Larry Elmore, and the writing of R.E.
 Howard, William Gibson and J.R.R Tolkein.

 Copyright © 2023 Válka: A Game of Battle Bedlam for Ages 8-800 - All Rights Reserved.